LostInBrittany/polymer-beers/step-07/README.md

 As usual, and for the needs of the tutorial, *page.js* dependencies are already in `/bower_components`

-Then we create a new Polymer element, `routing.html`, that will call *page.js* an define the routing.
+Then we create a new Polymer element, `routing.html`, that will call *page.js* and define the routing.

 ```html
 <!-- Import Polymer library -->